yiwxng/Cloud_Infrastructure_Notes/platform_eks.md

    - Will this still work if our traffic doubles, our security policy tightens, a new team needs to be on boarded by a certain deadline

+# Enabling POSIX-Style S3 Access via Kubernetes CSI: My Work on Cloud-Native File System Integration

+drift detections - how to  (for shifting left
+)
+will run plan to see if any changes, need to get a point where we can run all modules and see if there are anhy breaking changes

+shift left - cloud does the merge still need to wait for team to say yes to change policies poc - arch, sentinal, wiz, ip managenment (give me the next avaialble range), oracle database